yehzx/NetMedEx/docs/cli_guides.md

   -f PMID_FILE, --pmid_file PMID_FILE
                         Filepath to load PMIDs (one per line) -s {score,date}, --sort {score,date}
-                        Sort articles in descending order (default: date) --max_articles MAX_ARTICLES
+                        Sort articles in descending order by (default: date) --max_articles MAX_ARTICLES
-                        Maximum articles to request (default: 1000) --full_text           Collect full-text annotations if available --use_mesh            Use MeSH vocabulary instead of common text --debug               Print debug information
+                        Maximal articles to request from the searching result (default: 1000) --full_text           Collect full-text annotations if available --use_mesh            Use MeSH vocabulary instead of the most commonly used original text in articles --debug               Print debug information
 ```